tomoakimikami/spr-rabbitmq-message-uuid/README.md

 every message that crosses RabbitMQ.

-If there's enough demand, we could add in the future a way for only time-stamping messages that crosses certain exchanges, say by applying policies.
+If there's enough demand, we could add in the future a way for only uuid-appended messages that crosses certain exchanges, say by applying policies.

 ## LICENSE ##